awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

-## Shell Script for AWS Infrastructure Setup and Cleanup
+# Automating AWS VPC Infrastructure Setup

-This documentation explains a shell script that automates the setup of AWS infrastructure, including VPC, subnets, NAT gateways, security groups, and EC2 instances.
-It also provides a cleanup script to delete the resources created by the original script.
+This document outlines a shell script that automates the setup of AWS infrastructure, including VPC, subnets, NAT gateways, security groups, and EC2 instances.

 ---

 ## What is a Shell Script?

-A **shell script** is a file containing a series of commands written for the command-line interpreter (shell).
-It allows you to automate repetitive tasks, like setting up infrastructure, by executing these commands sequentially.
-In this case, the script is written in **Bash** and uses the AWS CLI to create various AWS resources.
+A **shell script** is a file containing a series of commands for a command-line interpreter (shell).
+It automates tasks by executing these commands sequentially.
+In this case, the script is written in **Bash** and utilizes the AWS CLI to provision AWS resources.

 ---

 ## Breakdown of the Script

-This section breaks down the main parts of the shell script.
+The key parts of the script are explained below:

 ### 1. **Configuring Variables**
-Variables are defined for AWS region, availability zones (AZ), CIDR blocks for VPC and subnets, and other AWS-specific details such as instance type and AMI IDs.
+Variables are defined for the AWS region, availability zones (AZ), CIDR blocks for VPC and subnets, and other AWS-specific details like instance types and AMI IDs.

 ```bash
 REGION="us-east-1"